 Will I have an opportunity to work during the school year?

 Yes.
 At the end of summer employment, a summer associate may be offered the potential to work throughout the school year.
 This is determined on a case-by-case basis and involves current firm needs, as well as the feedback shared by attorneys who have worked with you.

 Where does the firm conduct on-campus interviews?

 We typically interview at Case Western Reserve University School of Law, Cleveland-Marshall School of Law and the University of Akron School of Law.
 Interviews generally take place in September and October, but we may visit again after Dec.
 1 and in the spring, depending on our needs.
 Contact your school’s career center for upcoming on-campus dates.

-For additional questions, please contact our Hiring Partner, Jim Scarbrough, at 216.363.9000 or firstname.lastname@example.org.
+For additional questions, please contact our Hiring Partner, Sandra Koenig, at 216.363.9000 or firstname.lastname@example.org.

 If you are interested in working at Fay Sharpe as a summer associate, please send your resume, along with a cover letter, to email@example.com.
 We accept Word documents, as well as text and PDF files.